SH.07 Accessibility Resources

 - whether reasonable modifications of policies, practices, procedures, or the provision of auxiliary aids or services, will mitigate the risk.

-The Ability Resources Director will provide a written statement of explanation to any person with a disability if a determination is made that the presence of that person's service animal would fundamentally alter the nature of a program, service, or activity.
+The Director of Accessibility Resources will provide a written statement of explanation to any person with a disability if a determination is made that the presence of that person's service animal would fundamentally alter the nature of a program, service, or activity.

 In the event that restriction or removal of a service animal is determined to be necessary, the person with a disability will still be given the opportunity to participate in the service, program, or activity without having the service animal present.
 The above provisions on restrictions and exclusions are not intended to cover modifications to reasonable accommodations.
-The reasonable accommodation process and modifications to reasonable accommodations are covered under TCC's policy on reasonable accommodations.
+The reasonable accommodation process and modifications to reasonable accommodations are covered under TCC's policy on reasonable accommodations, located in the Student Handbook under Academic Accommodations and Services.

 Guidelines for Members of the TCC Community